deathworlders/online/content/book/deathworlders/chapter-05-deliverance.md

 Jenkins shrugged, ignoring a lab-coat’s protest to keep his head still.
 “Left hand could fill in a couple forms in triplicate requesting a third-party committee add a debate to their agenda on whether there’s grounds to start the process of commissioning an independent review on what *part* of the right hand’s up to.” he sneered.

-“You make it sound... inefficient.” one of the junior officers commented.
+“You make it sound...inefficient.” one of the junior officers commented.

 “The Dominion couldn’t find whatever passes for their ass with whatever passes for their hands without three policy meetings and a vote.”
 Jenkins replied, tersely.
 It wasn’t *quite* a snap, and certainly not aimed at the officer, but there was definitely bitterness in the way he said it.
 “It’s all there in the manual.”